Protect Your Investment: Prosthetic Care Essentials

 Let It Cure

 Our Repair Kit includes professional-grade Sil-Poxy and all necessary tools in a convenient case.
 Using the correct adhesive ensures you don't void your warranty or damage your prosthetic with incorrect products.
+Available in our prosthetic care collection along with other maintenance essentials.

 When Professional Repair is Needed

-- Large tears (longer than 1 inch)
+- Large tears (longer than 1 inch / 2.5 cm)

-- Multiple tears or structural damage
+- Multiple tears or structural damage in the same area

-- Paint/color damage that affects appearance
+- Paint/color damage that affects appearance significantly

 Daily Care & Cleaning Routine

 Regular cleaning is mandatory for daily-wear prosthetics.
 Proper hygiene extends the life of the silicone, prevents skin irritation, and keeps your prosthetic looking and feeling its best.
+For a complete deep-dive on cleaning — including soft packer care, hair maintenance, and sanitization schedules — see our full prosthetic cleaning guide.

 Daily Cleaning Steps